Web design · SEO & SEA · Branding

 We have integrated Gravatar on this website.
 The provider is Automattic Inc., 60 29th Street #343, San Francisco, CA 94110, USA (hereinafter Gravatar).

-Gravatar is a tool that enables the provision of personal images (avatars) for users of our website.
-If you comment or interact on our website and Gravatar is enabled, the hash of the email address of the user who uses Gravatar (used as an ID) is processed by Gravatar.
+Gravatar is a tool that makes it possible to provide personalised images (avatars) for users of our website.
+If you comment or interact on our website and Gravatar is activated, the hash of the email address of the user using Gravatar (used as an ID) is processed by Gravatar. of the user who uses Gravatar (used as an ID) is processed by Gravatar.

-The use of Gravatar is based on Art.
+Gravatar is used on the basis of Art.
 6 para.
 1 lit. f GDPR.
-If corresponding consent has been obtained, processing is carried out exclusively on the basis of Art.
+If a corresponding consent has been requested, the processing is carried out exclusively on the basis of Art.
 6 para.
-1 lit. a GDPR and Section 25 para.
+1 lit. a GDPR and § 25 para.
 1 TDDDG.
-Consent can be withdrawn at any time.
+Consent can be revoked at any time.

-We use Google Tag Manager.
+We use the Google Tag Manager.
 The provider is Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
-Google Tag Manager is a tool that allows us to integrate tracking or analytics tools and other technologies on our website.
-Google Tag Manager itself does not create user profiles, does not store cookies, and does not carry out any independent analyses.
-It merely serves to manage and deploy the tools integrated through it.
+Google Tag Manager is a tool that we use to integrate tracking or statistical tools and other technologies on our website. website.
+Google Tag Manager itself does not create any user profiles, does not store any cookies and does not carry out any independent analyses.
+It is only used to manage and display the tools integrated via it.

 DPF Information: https://www.dataprivacyframework.gov/participant/5780.

-Google Analytics enables the website operator to analyze the behavior of website visitors.
-In doing so, the website operator receives various usage data, such as page views, duration of visits, operating systems used, and the origin of the user.
-This data is consolidated into a user ID and assigned to the respective end device of the website visitor.
+Google Analytics enables the website operator to analyse the behaviour of website visitors.
+In doing so, the website operator receives various usage data, such as page views, duration of stay, operating systems used, and the user's origin.
+This data is summarised in a user ID and assigned to the respective end device of the website visitor.

-Furthermore, with Google Analytics we can, among other things, record your mouse and scroll movements as well as clicks.
-Google Analytics also uses various modeling approaches to supplement the collected data sets and employs machine-learning technologies in data analysis.
+We can also use Google Analytics to record your mouse and scroll movements and clicks, among other things.
+Furthermore Google Analytics uses various modelling approaches to supplement the collected data records and uses machine learning technologies to in the data analysis.

-Google Analytics uses technologies that enable the recognition of users for the purpose of analyzing user behavior (e.g., cookies or device fingerprinting).
-The information collected by Google about the use of this website is generally transmitted to a Google server in the USA and stored there.
+Google Analytics uses technologies that enable user recognition for the purpose of analysing user behaviour (e.g. cookies or device fingerprinting).
+The information collected by Google about the use of this website is usually transferred to a Google server in the USA and stored there.

-The use of this service is based on your consent pursuant to Art.
+The use of this service is based on your consent in accordance with Art.
 6 para.
-1 lit. a GDPR and Section 25 para.
+1 lit. a GDPR and § 25 para.
 1 TDDDG.
-Consent can be withdrawn at any time.
-Data transfers to the USA are based on the European Commission’s Standard Contractual Clauses.
+Consent can be revoked at any time.
+The data transfer to the USA is based on the standard contractual clauses of the EU Commission based.
 Details: https://business.safety.google/adscontrollerterms/sccs/.

-Google Analytics IP anonymization is enabled.
-As a result, your IP address is truncated by Google within Member States of the European Union or in other contracting states of the Agreement on the European Economic Area before being transmitted to the USA.
-Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
+Google Analytics IP anonymisation is enabled.
+This means your IP address will be truncated by Google within member states of the European Union or other parties to the Agreement on the European Economic Area before being transmitted to the USA.
+Only in exceptional cases is the full IP address transmitted to a Google server in the USA and truncated there.

-You can prevent the recording and processing of your data by Google by downloading and installing the browser plugin available under the following link: https://tools.google.com/dlpage/gaoptout?hl=de.
+You can prevent Google from collecting and processing your data by downloading and installing the browser plugin available at the following link: https://tools.google.com/dlpage/gaoptout?hl=de.

 For more information about the handling of user data by Google Analytics, please consult Google’s Data Privacy Declaration at: https://support.google.com/analytics/answer/6004245?hl=de.

 The website operator uses Google Ads.
-Google Ads is an online promotional program of Google Ireland Limited (“Google”), Gordon House, Barrow Street, Dublin 4, Ireland.
+Google Ads is an online advertising programme run by Google Ireland Limited („Google“), Gordon House, Barrow Street, Dublin 4, Ireland.

-Google Ads enables us to display advertisements in the Google search engine or on third-party websites when users enter certain search terms on Google (keyword targeting).
-Furthermore, targeted advertisements can be displayed based on the user data available at Google (e.g., location data and interests) (audience targeting).
+Google Ads enables us to display adverts in the Google search engine or on third-party websites when the user enters certain search terms in Google (keyword targeting). search terms on Google (keyword targeting).
+Furthermore, targeted adverts can be displayed based on the user data user data (e.g. location data and interests) (target group targeting).

-The use of this service is based on your consent pursuant to Art.
+The use of this service is based on your consent according to Art.
 6 para.
-1 lit. a GDPR and Section 25 para.
+1 lit. a GDPR and § 25 para.
 1 TDDDG.
-Consent can be withdrawn at any time.
+The consent can be withdrawn at any time.

 Further information: https://policies.google.com/privacy/frameworks and https://business.safety.google/controllerterms/.

-With Google Ads Remarketing, we can assign individuals who interact with our online offering to specific target groups in order to subsequently display interest-based advertising to them within the Google advertising network (remarketing or retargeting).
+With Google Ads Remarketing, we can assign people who interact with our online offering to specific target groups, enabling us to show them interest-based ads on the Google Ads network (remarketing or retargeting).

 If you have a Google account, you have the option to object to personalized advertising under the following link: https://adssettings.google.com/anonymous?hl=de.